 - Dust with extra powdered sugar or drizzle with melted chocolate or caramel sauce for a decadent dessert.

-- Donuts can get "watery" from the sugar if they are stored in a bag.
+- Dusted bomboloni: Store in plastic container, not a bag because these donuts can get "watery" from the sugar if they are stored in a bag.
 I stored them in a plastic container and they did better.

 - Freeze undusted Bomboloni for up to 6 months.
 Place each filled donut on the parchment paper covered cooking sheet and place in the freezer.
 Once frozen, pack frozen bomboloni inside a resealable bag and store in the freezer.